feaselkl/Getting-Started-With-Apache-Spark/PITCHME.md

 ### The Birth of Hadoop:  2007-2011

-The software paradigm during the early Hadoop years:
+The software paradigm during the early years:

-* On Linux, C is still popular, but Java is cross-portable.
+* On Linux, C is popular but Java is more portable.
 * RAM is much faster than disk but is limited.
 * Network bandwidth is somewhat limited.
 * Data structure is context-sensitive and the same file may have several structures.
 * Developers know the data context when they write their code.

-This drove a number of decisions, including node types, semi-structured data storage, and MapReduce.
+This led to node types, semi-structured data storage, and MapReduce.

 ---